RubyJane88/klaveness-digital-case/README.md

 - How can you add any sort of type safety to the application?
 - Answer: I am using TypeScript
 - How did you proceed to test and verify the correctness of the solution?
-- Answer: I am using React Testing Library v12 and Cypress v8
+- Answer: I am using React Testing Library v12 for integration tests and Cypress v8 for end-to-end tests

+#### Stacks
+- TypeScript
+- Redux Tool Kit
+- React Testing Library
+- Cypress
+- React Router
+- Formik
+- Yup
+- Material UI
+- CSS in JS
+- JSON Server for mock Nodejs server
+- MSW for intercepting HTTP calls in integration tests and cypress

+#### NOTE
+- For questions, please email me at rubyjane88@gmail.com